Camera Press: Gallery

-When Camera Press moved to Butlers Wharf near Tower Bridge from their original premises in Russell Square in March 1993 the agency opened and ran the Tom Blau Gallery at 21 Queen Elizabeth Street, London SE1 to exhibit photographers including Roger Bamber, Robert Whittaker, Gemma Levine and Marcus Lyon.
-In 1996 it became an independent charity and appointed a new director Keith Cavanagh.
+When Camera Press moved to Butlers Wharf near Tower Bridge from their original premises in Russell Square in March of 1993, the agency opened and ran the Tom Blau Gallery at 21 Queen Elizabeth Street, London SE1 to exhibit photographers including Roger Bamber, Robert Whittaker, Gemma Levine and Marcus Lyon.
+In 1996 The Camera Press became an independent charity and appointed a new director Keith Cavanagh.
 Emma Blau took over as Director of the Gallery in 2002 and in 2004 it became The Camera Press Gallery and changed focus to concentrate on showcasing its own photographers’ work.